Making business presentations is not easy.

 Business Presentations: The 4-Step Formula That Works

-1. Reverse Engineer Your Business Presentation Purpose To Become 2x More Compelling
+1. Reverse Engineer Your Business Presentation to Become 10x More Effective

-Reverse engineering your presentation goals will help you identify and break down the specific steps you need to take to reach these goals.
+Like I said earlier, reverse engineering your presentation goal will help you identify and break down the steps you need to take to reach these goals.